Appendicitis Surgery and Screening in Singapore

 Nausea and Vomiting

-Many patients experience nausea, sometimes followed by vomiting, typically after the onset of abdominal pain.
+Many patients experience nausea, sometimes followed by vomiting.
+This typically occurs after the onset of abdominal pain.

 Loss of Appetite

-A sudden lack of interest in food is common and often accompanies discomfort or nausea.
+A sudden lack of interest in food is a common symptom and it often accompanies discomfort or nausea.

 Bowel Changes

-Some individuals may experience diarrhea or constipation, though these are less common symptoms.
+Some individuals may experience changes in bowel habits, such as diarrhoea or constipation, though these are less common symptoms.

 Mild Fever

-A low-grade fever (37.5°C–38°C) may occur due to inflammation, with a higher fever suggesting possible complications.
+A low-grade fever (37.5°C to 38°C) may occur due to inflammation, while a higher fever may suggest possible complications.

 If you experience symptoms of appendicitis, it is crucial to seek medical advice immediately.
 Early evaluation and treatment can prevent serious complications, including a ruptured appendix and potentially life-threatening infections.

-If you suspect appendicitis, our specialist is available at all times for advice and treatment.
+Our specialist in Singapore is available at all times for advice and treatment.

 Physical Examination

-Your doctor checks for abdominal tenderness, rebound pain, and signs like the Rovsing sign, where left-side pressure causes right-side pain.
+As part of diagnosing appendicitis, your doctor checks for abdominal tenderness and rebound pain.
+They may also check for signs like the Rovsing sign, in which left-side pressure causes right-side pain.

 Blood Tests